d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

 [Loading Buffers] See section Loading Buffers

-[Finding Prolog Code] See section Finding Prolog code
+[Finding Prolog Code] See section Finding Prolog Code

-[Finding Prolog Code] See section Finding Prolog code
+[Finding Prolog Code] See section Finding Prolog Code

 [Sending Goals to the Top-level] See section Sending Goals to the Top-level